 Speaking of caving, you should definitely check out Monfort Bat Sanctuary which houses the largest colony of fruit bats in the world.
 There are over 1.8 million Geoffrey’s Rousette fruit bats in this cave and they are said to be responsible for the high number of durian fruit trees in the island.

 If bats aren’t your thing, you can go explore the island’s diverse marine life instead.
 This is what makes Samal a favorite among divers.
 Here, you get witness marine wildlife like whale sharks, dugong, sea turtles in their sanctuaries, and coral reefs.

 Don’t forget to try the island’s delicious fresh sea food.
 Samal is abundant with these and if you like, you can even join the fishermen as they look for fish in certain parts of the island.

-Samal Island is an unspoilt beauty where you can enjoy a quiet and relaxing time away from the city.
+Samal Island is one of the more or less unspoiled, best beaches in the Philippines where you can enjoy a quiet and relaxing time away from the city.

 Where to stay:

 Whether you’re a surfer, a scuba diver, or just a good ol’ beach bum, you are sure to love Siargao.
 This island is located in the province of Surigao del Norte and is touted as the surfing capital of the Philippines because of the great waves that hit the island’s coasts.
 The best time to surf here is between August and November.
 Around September is when the annual Siargao Cup competition is held where surfers from around the world gather to ride the thick hollow tubes called Cloud 9.

 Non-surfers alike can also enjoy Siargao for the abundant list of activities it offers.
 You can go snorkeling or scuba diving where get to see unexploited marine life.
 Another must-see spot in Siargao is Sohoton Cave where you’ll find bats and sting-less jellyfish.